graezykev/designgreat/docs/progress-logs/10-DESIGN_TOKEN_REFACTOR_PLAN_REVISED.md

 **Decouple packages for independent use:**

 - `lib-design-token` → Standalone, production-ready design token package
-- `lib-web-ui` → UI components that directly import from design tokens
+- `lib-web-component` → UI components that directly import from design tokens
 - Users can choose: tokens only OR tokens + components

 ## ✅ Confirmed Decisions